The Sharing Group Discussion on Prophetic Infallibility

 فَلَمَّآ أَسۡلَمَا وَتَلَّهُ ۥ لِلۡجَبِينِ (١٠٣) وَنَـٰدَيۡنَـٰهُ أَن يَـٰٓإِبۡرَٲهِيمُ (١٠٤) قَدۡ صَدَّقۡتَ ٱلرُّءۡيَآۚ إِنَّا كَذَٲلِكَ نَجۡزِى ٱلۡمُحۡسِنِينَ (١٠٥)

 Then when (the son) reached (the age of) (serious) work with him, he said, “O my son!
 I see, in vision, that I offer you in sacrifice: now see what is your view!”
 (The son) said, “O my father!
-Do as you are Commanded: you will find me, if Allah so Wills, one practicing patience and constancy!”
+Do as you are Commanded: you will find me, if Allah so Wills, one practising patience and constancy!”
 So, when they had both submitted (to Allah), and He had laid Him prostrate on his forehead (for sacrifice), We Called out to him, “O Abraham!
 You have already fulfilled the dream!” ― thus, indeed, do We Reward those who do right.
 (Surah asw-Swaffat:103-105)

 This changes the tone of the story from attempted murder to submission.

 Brother Daniel Frayer: Brother Terence, the literal text of the Bible can be read like this, but the Jewish tradition is the same as the Muslim, with the agreement hinted at in “And the two of them went on together.”
 On the other biblical narratives, on the other hand, drinking was not prohibited; Lot was tricked.
-I will have to look up David and Bathsheba again, but I believe that itis possible as well to give it an interpretation as a mistake rather than defiance.
+I will have to look up David and Bathsheba again, but I believe that it is possible as well to give it an interpretation as a mistake rather than defiance.

 Brother Terence, after thinking more about this matter, we may be closer to agreement than was apparent yesterday.
 A literal reading, especially in translation, of the Bible, certainly can leave the reader with the impression that prophets committed flagrant sins.
 On the other hand, the Jewish tradition of interpretation is ancient and rich, and that is probably the best place to look to see how, for example, the stories of Lot or David are read.
 A brief look at a few this morning showed that in some cases, the prophets were in the right, such as David (a.s.), and in some, what they did was allowed in theory but considered disliked, such as Lot (a.s.).

-Brother Marquis Dawkins: Well David (a.s.) and Bathsheba was a lesson in humility and covered various subjects from lust to adultery to murder and its consequences.
+Brother Marquis Dawkins: Well, David (a.s.) and Bathsheba was a lesson in humility and covered various subjects from lust to adultery to murder and its consequences.
 As tragic as it was, it was a lesson for all of us in example.
 And the Qur’an actually Alludes to it in a roundabout way.
 However, there is Jewish debate if it actually happened or not, as it is recorded in the books of Samuel but not the books of Chronicles.
 So, there is a debate on the reliability of the story, or if it was a later interpolated slander by someone who viewed the House of David in an unfavourable light.

 Regarding Lot (a.s.), I am curious as to what action he did that was disliked?